Business and Finance

 Executive Summary

-Giordano, a leading Hong Kong based retailer is considering its potentials to enter new markets along with achieving high growth in its existing markets.
-Giordano is facing difficulties in relation to identification of its repositioning strategies and key success factors of the brand, along with consideration of combination of strategic and marketing mix to compete in its market areas.
-Various research papers which were conducted to identify and analyse various strategic and marketing strategies suggested that localised supply chain management, adoption of focussed and concentrated business and operational strategies and combination of suitable strategic and marketing mix should be utilised by organisations operating in fashion and clothing industries.
+Giordano, a leading Hong Kong-based retailer, is considering its potential to enter new markets along with achieving high growth in its existing markets.
+Giordano is facing difficulties in relation to the identification of its repositioning strategies and key success factors of the brand, along with consideration of a combination of strategic and marketing mix to compete in its market areas.
+Various research papers which were conducted to identify and analyze various strategic and marketing strategies suggested that localized supply chain management, adoption of focussed and concentrated business and operational strategies and combination of suitable strategic and marketing mix should be utilized by organizations operating in fashion and clothing industries.
 In order to obtain detailed information about suitable strategic and marketing plans, further research is necessitated.
-Interviews with existing suppliers and survey of customers are suggested as suitable research methods to collect and analyse the required data and information.
+Interviews with existing suppliers and surveys of customers are suggested as suitable research methods to collect and analyze the required data and information.

 Introduction

-Giordano, a retailer of casual clothes for men, women and children is operating in large area of China, along with international markets.
-Giordano has introduced number of different brands since its inception to suit the requirements of different customer groups.
-The brand is considering expanding its operations across its existing markets and emergence of its products range in new markets.
-This research proposal is prepared to identify and discuss findings of existing literature in this field and their relevance to Giordano.
-Different competent research methods are suggested to conduct the future research in coordinated manner.
+Giordano, a retailer of casual clothes for men, women and children, is operating in large areas of China, along with international markets.
+Giordano has introduced a number of different brands since its inception to suit the requirements of different customer groups.
+The brand is considering expanding its operations across its existing markets and the emergence of its product range in new markets.
+This research proposal is prepared to identify and discuss the findings of existing literature in this field and their relevance to Giordano.
+Different competent research methods are suggested to conduct future research in a coordinated manner.

 Problem Statement

 The problem statement for this research report in context to Giordano is the number of decisions which senior management of the brand are considering.
-Some of the issues which could be stated as problem statement are challenges associated to repositioning requirements for Giordano in its existing markets, sustainability of key success factors of the brand and growth strategies of Giordano in its different markets i.e. Asia and other continents.
+Some of the issues which could be stated as a problem statement are challenges associated with repositioning requirements for Giordano in its existing markets, sustainability of key success factors of the brand and growth strategies of Giordano in its different markets, i.e. Asia and other continents.

 Research’s Questions

-Research objectives act as facilitator of overall research process by directing the actions and efforts in specific direction.
+Research objectives act as facilitators of the overall research process by directing the actions and efforts in a specific direction.
 Different research objectives related to this research are as follows:

-• What are different core competencies and key success factors of Giordano and discussion on sustainability and erosion of specific core competencies in future which could be associated to its repositioning strategies?
+• What are the different core competencies and key success factors of Giordano, and the discussion on sustainability and erosion of specific core competencies in future which could be associated with its repositioning strategies?

-• What are different competitive strengths of Giordano which could be transferred and utilised in other markets and mix of strategic and marketing mix to suit its potential repositioning strategies?
+• What are the different competitive strengths of Giordano which could be transferred and utilized in other markets and a mix of strategic and marketing mix to suit its potential repositioning strategies?

-• What would be possible impacts of overall business repositioning strategies of the Giordano and its future operational and business prospect?
+• What would be the possible impacts of the overall business repositioning strategies of Giordano and its future operational and business prospects?

 Literature Review

-Giordano has focussed on limiting their expansion and specific attention to simplicity and introduction of new ideas and product line since in its inception and tried to change its product positioning strategies by focussing on differentiated and functionally value-added product range.
+Giordano has focused on limiting their expansion and specific attention to simplicity and the introduction of new ideas and product lines since its inception and has tried to change its product positioning strategies by focusing on differentiated and functionally value-added product ranges.
 According to (S. Dolbow, 2002) and (AD Chandler, 1962), limiting the product range in departmental stores and more focus on upscaling shop-based promotion by laying specific attention to young population could act a competent repositioning strategy for clothing brands.
-In addition to this, setting competitive priorities and specific supply chain strategies could lead to systematic and effective attainment of organisational objectives as identified by (Craig R. Carter.
+In addition to this, setting competitive priorities and specific supply chain strategies could lead to systematic and effective attainment of organizational objectives as identified by (Craig R. Carter.
 Dale S. Rogers, 2008) (B. KIm, 2013) and (R.D.
 Wang and J.M.Shaver, 2013).
-These authors, based on their research discovered that different successful companies of fashion and clothing industry adopt more focus and concentrated strategy to project their competitive proprietary knowledge coordinating different competitive priorities, target markets sourcing or channel strategy, and supply chain management.
+These authors, based on their research, discovered that different successful companies in the fashion and clothing industry adopt more focus and concentrated strategies to project their competitive proprietary knowledge, coordinating different competitive priorities, target markets sourcing or channel strategy, and supply chain management.

-In the similar manner, (A. Hauge, 2012) states that fashion and apparel companies cannot use their global powerhouse to position themselves in different geographic markets and localised system of production and innovation should be used by identifying the competitive advantage through interaction with other suppliers in same market.
-(M. H. Haluk, 2014), in alignment with findings of (A. Hauge, 2012) identified that selection of suppliers in case of expansion of any fashion brand to overseas market should place high priority on relationship with key suppliers to get qualitative goods at competitive prices and companies should implement specifically designed strategies to build and maintain strong supply chain management across their operating markets.
-According to research conducted by (M. B. Ataman and H. J. V. Heerde and C. F. Mela, 2010), use of strategic and marketing mix could facilitate successful launch and growth of branded products in new business areas.
-The authors identified that combination of integrated elements of marketing i.e. (advertising, price promotion, product, and place) with business and operational strategies of business enterprises could deliver long term and sustainable benefits and profits to these entities.
+In a similar manner, (A. Hauge, 2012) states that fashion and apparel companies cannot use their global powerhouse to position themselves in different geographic markets, and a localized system of production and innovation should be used by identifying the competitive advantage through interaction with other suppliers in the same market.
+(M. H. Haluk, 2014), in alignment with the findings of (A. Hauge, 2012), identified that the selection of suppliers in case of expansion of any fashion brand to an overseas market should place a high priority on relationships with key suppliers to get qualitative goods at competitive prices and companies should implement specifically designed strategies to build and maintain strong supply chain management across their operating markets.
+According to research conducted by (M. B. Ataman, H. J. V. Heerde, and C. F. Mela, 2010), the use of a strategic and marketing mix could facilitate the successful launch and growth of branded products in new business areas.
+The authors identified that a combination of integrated elements of marketing, i.e. (advertising, price promotion, product, and place) with business and operational strategies of business enterprises could deliver long-term and sustainable benefits and profits to these entities.

-(M. Pagani and P. Otto, 2013) and (Andrew Parsons and Michael Zeisser and Robert Waitman, 1998), on the basis of research conducted by them, state that in case of presence of intense competition, rapid chances of growth, abundant innovation, idiosyncratic local business conditions and complex technological innovation, business managers should have developed and implement combination of marketing and strategic mix by understanding the dynamics of industry structure an (B. KIm, 2013)d external environment.
+(M. Pagani and P. Otto, 2013) and (Andrew Parsons, Michael Zeisser, and Robert Waitman, 1998), on the basis of research conducted by them, state that in case of the presence of intense competition, rapid chances of growth, abundant innovation, idiosyncratic local business conditions and complex technological innovation, business managers should have developed and implement a combination of marketing and strategic mix by understanding the dynamics of industry structure and external environment (B. KIm, 2013).

-Although, findings of the research papers discussed above have direct relationship with Giordano as either they are conducted in fashion industry or in same operating region, there are specific requirements to conduct further research in context to Giordano.
-Further, research would provide meaningful information about the potential marketing and strategic strategies and their suitability to its existing and potential markets in more detail and concrete manner.
+Although the findings of the research papers discussed above have a direct relationship with Giordano, as either they are conducted in the fashion industry or in the same operating region, there are specific requirements to conduct further research in the context of Giordano.
+Further, research would provide meaningful information about the potential marketing and strategic strategies and their suitability to its existing and potential markets in a more detailed and concrete manner.

 Hypothesis Development

-In order to address the research problems stated above on the basis of findings of various previous research papers and journal articles following hypothesis are formulated.
-These hypotheses would be evaluated on the basis of further research in systematic and coordinated manner.
-These hypotheses are developed in the light of finding of various literature discussed above (AD Chandler, 1962) (B. KIm, 2013) (M. Pagani and P. Otto, 2013) and to study their potential impacts on future repositioning strategies of the brand.
+In order to address the research problems stated above on the basis of findings of various previous research papers and journal articles following hypotheses are formulated.
+These hypotheses would be evaluated on the basis of further research in a systematic and coordinated manner.
+These hypotheses are developed in the light of the findings of various literature discussed above (AD Chandler, 1962) (B. Kim, 2013) (M. Pagani and P. Otto, 2013) and to study their potential impacts on future repositioning strategies of the brand.

 Hypothesis 1

-Delivering more focussed attention towards focus and concentrated strategy to project their competitive proprietary knowledge coordinating different competitive priorities would generate more profitable business opportunities for Giordano in existing and potential markets.
+Delivering more focused attention towards focus and concentrated strategy to project their competitive proprietary knowledge and coordinating different competitive priorities would generate more profitable business opportunities for Giordano in existing and potential markets.

 Hypothesis 2

-More concentrated and localised network of supply chain management would result in more qualitative and price competitive procurement of materials by Giordano.
+A more concentrated and localized network of supply chain management would result in more qualitative and price-competitive procurement of materials by Giordano.

 Hypothesis 3

-Utilisation of combination of strategic and marketing mix would deliver long term and sustainable benefits and profits to by Giordano.
+Utilization of a combination of strategic and marketing mix would deliver long-term and sustainable benefits and profits to Giordano.

 In this case, various parts of repositioning strategies i.e. marketing and product mix would act as independent variables and performance and growth of Giordano would act dependent variables due to their dependence on repositioning strategy.